vdsm/virtual-dsm/readme.md

   * ### How do I passthrough my GPU?

-    To enable this feature, add the following lines to your compose file:
+    To passthrough your GPU, add the following lines to your compose file:

     ```yaml
     environment: